-Cell and home phone number, mailing address, and email can be updated on all campuses in the Student Advisement Office and the Financial Services Department.
-In addition, on the OC campus, this information can be updated in the Education Department.
-Name Change can be updated in the Financial Services Department by presenting a current Driver License, State Identification Card, Passport, or any certified legal document with the name change.
+- Cell and home phone number, mailing address, and email can be updated in the Student Advisement Office and the Financial Services Department, or requests can be made on the portal. - Name Change can be updated in the Financial Services Department by presenting a current Driver License, State Identification Card, Passport, or any certified legal document with the name change.